F. Harold Van Orman: Life

 Van Orman was born in Flint, Michigan.
 His father was the owner of several hotels in Indiana, Michigan, Ohio, Illinois and other states.
 He attended the Evansville High School in Indiana and in 1904 he graduated from the Phillips Exeter Academy in New Hampshire.
 Afterwards he studied at the Harvard University, where he took his A. B. degree in 1908.
 For the most time of his life he resided in Evansville, Indiana.
 After he left the Harvard University in 1908 he worked in his father's hotel business and in 1926 he became president of the hotel chain.
 In Indiana he was also a member of various institutions and organizations.

 He joined the Republican Party and between 1920 and 1924 he was a member of the Indiana Senate.
-In 1924 he was elected to the office of the Lieutenant Governor of Indiana.
+In 1924, he was elected Lieutenant Governor of Indiana, backed by the Ku Klux Klan.
 He served in this position between 12 January 1925 and 14 January 1929 when his term ended.
-In this function he was the deputy of governor Edward L. Jackson and he presided over the State Senate.
+In this function he was the deputy of governor Edward L. Jackson, also a Klan-backed politician, and he presided over the State Senate.
 In 1932 he was a delegate and in 1936 an alternate delegate to the Republican National Conventions.

 He died on 6 January 1958 in Evansville and was buried on the Oak Hill Cemetery in that city.